meysammahfouzi/put-form-data/README.md

 Basically, a request sent (with files and/or non-file data) via PUT should be parsed using the same functions used for requests sent via POST.

+This is an [OctoberCMS](https://github.com/octobercms/october) plugin which fixes this problem.

 # The Problem
 Suppose you are calling a REST API which accepts two parameters: `title` and `photo`.
 This API must be called via `PUT` method to update a resource.